1969-2006 Toyota Hi-Lux, Compact Pickup, and Tacoma

 Some 2004-2005 models may have a sulfur smell during stop and go driving or hard acceleration; the dealer can fix this during the warranty period by replacing the catalytic converter and upgrading the computer.

-Getting a popping noise on your 2004 or 2005 with a JBL audio system?
-The problem could be the amplifier staying on even though the ignition is off; it could kill your battery over time.
+A popping noise on the 2004 or 2005 JBL audio system could be the amplifier staying on even though the ignition is off; it could kill your battery over time.
 The dealer can replace the amplifier if it happens to you.
 (It was fixed as a running change in the 2005 model year.)

 When replacing the rotor of a 1994 Toyota pickup, jec444 ran into trouble when he was supposed to remove the grease cap, cotter pin, and nut after taking off the front wheel and caliper.
 The instructions say to check the disc runout using a dial indicator at that point.
 Helpful fleet manager “way2old,” wrote: